cybercongress/cybercongress/site/content/post/game-of-links.md

 ## Faucets

-For the duration of the Game of Links, the Test of Thrones and the test\~Auction we will release faucets.
+For the duration of the Game of Links, the test\~Auction we will release faucet.
 It will help us to test the contracts before the launch of the mainnet and make it easier for participants without tokens or with a small number of tokens to join the Game.
-We've allocated 1 TEUL and 1 TGOL to the Cosmos and Ethereum communities, respectively, for the Test of Thrones and 6 TGOL for the test\~Auction.
-Test of Thrones is the zero round of the test\~Auction.
-During this period Cosmonauts and Etherians can donate their native tokens.
+We've allocated 7 TGOL for the test\~Auction.
+During this period Etherians can donate their native tokens.
 After that EULs and GOLs will be distributed.

-After this, there will still be a possibility to donate only in ETH and claim GOL tokens daily until the end of the test\~Auction.

 ## Takeoff donations and disciplines incentives